ming053l/ming053l.github.io/_pages/about.md

 <span style="color:#0B5D1E"><b>Efficient AI and Model Acceleration</b></span>, and
 <span style="color:#0B5D1E"><b>Medical Image Analysis</b></span>.

 I am always open to research collaborations.
 If you are interested in working together or simply want to exchange ideas, please feel free to reach out to me via <a href="mailto:zuw408421476@gmail.com" style="color:#0B3C8A;">email</a>.
-I am also happy to chat with graduate or undergraduate students over coffee ☕ or a virtual meeting 💻 — if you are a prospective graduate or undergraduate student, please include your CV and availability in your email so we can make the most of our time together!
+I am also happy to chat with graduate or undergraduate students over coffee chat ☕ or a virtual meeting 💻 — if you are a prospective graduate or undergraduate student, please include your CV and availability in your email so we can make the most of our time together!

 In my free time, I enjoy traveling ✈️, capturing moments through photography 📸, and making desserts 🍰.